Media Line: 303-628-6700

 We want your feedback!
 Please direct comments and questions concerning the Newsroom to Denver Water’s media relations department.

-At its meeting today, the Denver Board of Water Commissioners adopted rate changes to fund essential repairs and upgrades to Denver Water’s system in 2015.
+At its meeting today, the Denver Board of Water Commissioners adopted rate changes to fund essential repairs and upgrades to Denver Water’s system, beginning April 1, 2017.